CNS Aerospace (A.C.N. 627-252-073)

 I am a member of the Australasian Society of Aerospace Medicine (ASAM), a knowledgeable and dedicated group of people, many of whom are doctors affiliated with both aviation and the armed forces.

 I recently presented a talk on the similarities between aviation and surgery, at ASAM’s 2018 Annual Meeting held at Alice Springs.
-I will post a copy of the talk here in the near future.
+The manuscript is being peer-reviewed, and I will post a copy of the talk and manuscript here in the near future.

 My skill set related to the aerospace medicine sector is that I am a: